Feature: #100887 - Prefer CSP hash values over nonce values

 Description

-Content-Security-Policy nonce values are per-request random tokens that prevent HTTP response caching.
-By collecting hash values of assets at render time instead, responses can be cached (e.g. by lochmueller/staticfilecache or reverse proxies) while still enforcing a strict CSP.
+Content-Security-Policy nonce values are random tokens in each request that prevent HTTP response caching.
+By collecting hash values of assets at render time instead, responses can be cached, for example by using lochmueller/staticfilecache or reverse proxies, while still enforcing a strict CSP.

-Hash-based CSP is an explicit opt-in configured per site via csp.yaml.
+Hash-based CSP is an explicit opt-in configured for a site via csp.yaml.
 Nonce values remain the default when no behavior is configured.

 New DirectiveHashCollection service